manzinello/mailgo/examples/README.md

 ## `index.windowfunctions.html`

-Simple example of mailgo with functions called directly on window method, in particular the method `mailgoDirectRender`
+Simple example of mailgo with functions called directly on window method, in particular the method `mailgoDirectRender`, not recommended for blocking script in `head`

 ## `index.nocss.html`